Liouville first passage percolation: geodesic length exponent is strictly larger than 1 at high temperatures: Hierarchical structure of a path

 In Case 1 and 2, $y_{i+1}$ can not be defined if $P_{x_{i+1}}$ is contained in the interior of $B(x_{i+1}, \ell)$.
 Let

 That is, the procedure stops at $i = d$ naturally, when it can not continue.
-By our construction, the subpaths are disjoint, and any box $B \in \BD_{K^j}$ can be visited by at most 12 subpaths, verifying Property (c).
-Thus, it now remains to check Properties (a) and (b).
+By our construction, the sub-paths are disjoint, and any box $B \in \BD_{K^j}$ can be visited by at most 12 sub-paths, verifying Property (c).
+Thus, it remains to check Properties (a) and (b2).

-Next, we will prove $d \ge \hat d$ in three steps, which would then immediately imply Property (a) and (b) by the definitions of $\hat d$ and $\ell$.
-Then, the proof is completed.
+Next, we will prove $d \ge \hat d$ in three steps.
+Assuming this, we will have Property (a) and Property (b2) by the choice of $\hat d$ and $\ell$, completing the proof.

 {\bf Step 1}.
-We show that the sequence of subpaths spreads out in a regular way such that
+We will show that the sequence of sub-paths spreads out regularly in the sense that